TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

-  -i, --withdrawals       export the withdrawals from the block as opposed to the block data -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -U, --count             display only the count of appearances for --addrs or --uniq -H, --ether             specify value in ether
+  -i, --withdrawals       export the withdrawals from the block as opposed to the block data -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -U, --count             display only the count of appearances for --addrs or --uniq -X, --cache_txs         force a write of the block's transactions to the cache (slow) -R, --cache_traces      force a write of the block's traces to the cache (slower) -H, --ether             specify value in ether
   -o, --cache             force the results of the query into the cache -D, --decache           removes related items from the cache